kordiP/Projects-from-SoftUni/README.md

 # What are the problems about?

-For the first(my current) year the problems are in the downstated spheres:
+For the first(my current) year the problems are in the downstated spheres.
+Everything is in C#!

 # 1. Introduction to programming